 Overview

-The Medical Artists’ Education Trust Professional Skills in Medical Art Course offers students the unique opportunity to focus on building a portfolio demonstrating skills in draughtsmanship, accuracy of observation, anatomical knowledge, graphic design, animation and print media.
+The Medical Artists’ Education Trust Postgraduate Medical Art Course offers students the unique opportunity to focus on building a portfolio demonstrating skills in draughtsmanship, accuracy of observation, anatomical knowledge, graphic design, animation and print media.
 The structured curriculum aims to ensure its students are ‘industry ready’ and capable of applying their art to a range of client projects in a broad field of sciences.

 Structure